 Cloud-based intelligent IVR systems use voice response and analytics to automate call routing.
 If you have an automated message that you need to communicate, an IVR system can send personalized messages over multiple channels to your leads.
 You can guide customers and leads through a series of options using a conversational IVR system to minimize the automated feel.
 You want a system that can scale on demand.

 Today’s call center AI can sound incredibly realistic.
-A good AI virtual agent uses machine learning, natural language programming, and advanced speech recognition to carry out smooth conversations that closely mimic human speech.
+A good Intelligent Virtual Agent uses machine learning, natural language processing, and advanced speech recognition to carry out smooth conversations that closely mimic human speech.
 The best IVA solutions offer natural, human-like experiences for customers and prospects.

 Intelligent virtual agent technology can also help call centers to strategically manage the cost and efficiency of their workforce.
 Since the AI can handle multiple interactions at once, call center managers have the flexibility to route the best leads to live agents and to determine how many call center staff are needed.

 When it comes to engagement effectiveness with prospects and customers for sales and lead gen teams, a top priority is the ability of the virtual agent to mimic the sound of the human voice.
-You’ll want to test the sound quality of an AI agent product to be sure the voice is realistic.
+You’ll want to test the sound quality of a conversational agent to be sure the voice is realistic.

-For example, Toni Martini, Director of Marketing Technology at Admediary tested Convoso’s AI agent and says it works well for their AI-driven marketing efforts.
+For example, Toni Martini, Director of Marketing Technology at Admediary tested Convoso’s Intelligent Virtual Agent and says it works well for their AI-driven marketing efforts.

 “When we were testing [for AI companies], what stood out to me was the actual maturity of the [Convoso] AI, the way that you are able to really get down to some very fine details.
 Because there are a lot of other companies who tout that they use AI, and they probably do in some capacity, but yours seems very advanced in what it sounds like and what it can do.
 It sounds very realistic.”